Slamy/Nobelia/README.md

 Get [tocs12.zip](http://www.icdia.co.uk/sw_pc/vcdtools.html) if you want to convert the resulting image to CUE/BIN for usage with MAME and MiSTer.
+It is expected to have tocsplit.exe in the root of this project.

 ### Compiling